UCL-CCS/esmacs-input-creation-docs/docs/preparation.md

 The PDB [4BJX](examples/4bjx.pdb) is used as an example to illustrate the general process (it can be downloaded from the link for use when following along).

 In this example we assume that you begin with a PDB containing all elements of the system.
-Where multiple ligands are to be added to the same protein receptor then once the protein structure has been prepares once you can skip to the [ligand preparation](#prepare-ligand) section to create input for parameterization.
+Where multiple ligands are to be added to the same protein receptor then once the protein structure has been prepared once you can skip to the [ligand preparation](#prepare-ligand) section to create input for parameterization.

 ## Protein model